huonglarne/project-cheatsheet/precommit.md

+# Set up

-Install pre-commit with pip or poetry
+## Install pre-commit with pip or poetry

+If use poetry to install, activate the virtual environment before using.

+`poetry shell`

 Check install

 `pre-commit --version`

+Remember install pylint in the same environment as pre-commit.

+## Config
-Add a file in project folder .pre-commit-config.yaml
+Add `.pre-commit-config.yaml` file in project folder

 ```
 repos: